Animal Behaviour: An Introduction (Online)

 Dr Thomas Hesselberg

-Dr Thomas Hesselberg is Director of Studies for Biological Sciences at OUDCE and a Research Fellow in Zoology at Wolfson College, Oxford.
-He is an experienced tutor in zoology and teaches face-to-face and online courses in animal behaviour and animal diversity for the department.
+Dr Thomas Hesselberg is Departmental Lecturer in Environmental Science and Director of Studies for Biological Sciences at OUDCE .
+He is an experienced tutor in zoology and teaches face-to-face and online courses in zoology and statistics for the department.
 In addition he teaches and supervises undergraduate students.
 His research is on web-building behaviour in spiders.

 This course aims to explore the variety of different behaviours found in a broad range of animal groups, using a scientific and evolutionary approach.